chop-dbhi/omop_harvest/README.md

 ### 4. Load data into your database

-- Using an OMOP released OSIM2 dataset
+- Using an OMOP released OSIM2 dataset (please review `etl/KNOWN_ISSUES.md` before filing issues related to this process)

     - Download and Extract Data